 The extraordinary academic and clinical resources offered by the University of Kansas Medical Center and The University of Kansas Hospital, along with outstanding clinical affiliate sites, enhance the student's learning opportunities.
 Graduates will have learned to administer anesthesia to all patient populations in a variety of clinical settings using all current anesthesia techniques.
 Nurse anesthetists trained here are able to function independently or in a group-practice setting.

 As one of only two nurse anesthesia programs in the state of Kansas, KU plays a vital role in ensuring anesthesia care is available across the state, especially in rural areas.
 Certified registered nurse anesthetists comprise 70% of all anesthesia providers in Kansas and 83 percent of the hospitals in Kansas rely exclusively on CRNAs for anesthesia care.

 Located at KU Medical Center, the KU Doctor of Nurse Anesthesia Practice program resides at a large, urban academic medical center with a substantial commitment to medical research and education.
 KU is rated among the top academic medical centers nationwide by the University HealthSystem Consortium.

 The University of Kansas Hospital is a nationally accredited Level I Trauma Center and offers the only Level I Burn Center in the area; both are certified by the American College of Surgeons and the American Burn Association.

 A beautiful Midwestern city, Kansas City, Kan. is centrally located and easily accessible, boasts a reasonable cost of living and provides a wide range of excellent educational and cultural opportunities.

 Students have access to a wealth of cases at both The University of Kansas Hospital and a variety of affiliate clinical sites.

 With more than 19,000 cases each year, the clinical experience provides challenging and diverse preparation for a smooth transition to the workplace.
 See a chart of cases by KU graduates compared against COA requirements.

 Graduates of the program are fully prepared for independent practice, as attested to by KU graduates.

-Seven full-time CRNA faculty, each averaging 10 years of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.
+Eight full-time CRNA faculty, with extraordinary levels of experience as nurse anesthetists, serve as advisors, teach classes and supervise students in the clinical setting.